allison-group/indigo-bondorder/README.md

 [optional] doxygen for building the (sparse) documentation

 ## Installation
-mkdir build && cd build
-cmake .. && make
-make install
+Test on macOS and Linux.
+If you're on Windows, you're on your own.
+We have no means of testing on a Windows system. mkdir build && cd build cmake .. && make make install